 Of particular relevance to the direct taxation of asset management within the EU is the series of directives dealing with the exchange of information for tax purposes.

-The CRS was developed in response to a request from the G20 to the OECD in September 2013 and was approved by the OECD on 15 July 2014.
+The CRS was developed in response to a request from the G20 to the OECD in September 2013, and was approved by the OECD on 15 July 2014.
 It requires participating jurisdictions to obtain prescribed information from resident financial institutions and automatically exchange that information with other participating jurisdictions on an annual basis.
-It sets out the financial account information to be exchanged, the financial institutions required to report, the different types of accounts and taxpayers covered, as well as common due diligence procedures.158 As of August 2017, 101 jurisdictions were committed to the implementation of the CRS, with 50 jurisdictions committed to undertake their first exchanges of information under the regime in 2017 (including all Member States with the exception of Austria) and a further 51 jurisdictions committed to undertake their first exchanges in 2018.
+It sets out the financial account information to be exchanged, the financial institutions required to report, the different types of accounts and taxpayers covered, as well as common due diligence procedures.177 As of June 2018, 106 jurisdictions were committed to the implementation of the CRS, with 49 jurisdictions committed to have undertaken their first exchanges of information under the regime in 2017 (including all Member States with the exception of Austria), and a further 53 jurisdictions committed to undertake their first exchanges in 2018.

 To address the changing landscape, the Council has implemented further directives.
-Of particular note is the Directive on Administrative Cooperation (DAC), 159 which provides for the mandatory automatic exchange of certain information between Member States.
-On 9 December 2014, the European Council adopted Council Directive 2014/107/EU, which incorporated the CRS into DAC providing the CRS with a legal basis within the EU.
+Of particular note is the Directive on Administrative Cooperation (DAC),178 which provides for the mandatory automatic exchange of certain information between Member States.
+On 9 December 2014, the European Council adopted Council Directive 2014/107/EU, which incorporated the CRS into DAC, providing the CRS with a legal basis within the EU.